I love chocolate. I love s’mores. I love cheesecake. Put it all together, and you have my easy No-Bake S’mores Mini Cheesecakes!

 Do I Have to Use Graham Crackers?

 Graham crackers are the quintessentially American s’more cookie of choice, but alternatives will work just fine.
 You can use the same amount by weight of Teddy Grahams, digestive biscuits, vanilla wafers, Biscoff cookies, or any crunchy cookie you’d like!
-Biscoff cookies are a little richer than graham crackers (which are dryer), so add just enough butter until it holds together when pressed.
+Biscoff cookies are a little richer than graham crackers (which are drier), so add just enough butter until it holds together when pressed.

 Tips for Making the Meringue Topping